 Note: Areas are useable and accessible when it is possible for birds to get to them during their normal ranging and foraging activities.
 Birds may range a long way from their house or roost when there is shelter - either natural or man-made - but will stick close to the house if the area is very open and they feel threatened.

-- 7.3.2 Not allocated. - 7.3.3 Birds must be able to forage and seek nutrition from the range.
+7.3.3 Birds must be able to forage and seek nutrition from the range.

 Note: Geese should be able to graze.